Online Phlebotomy Technician Class & Certificate

 Certification

 After completing the course, students can sit for a national certification exam online.
-National Certification is valuable too but not necessary to enter this profession.
-Successful completion earns our Phlebotomy Technician Certification, qualifying you for entry-level roles in clinics, hospitals, labs, and blood donation centers across the U.S.
+National Certification is a valuable tool, but not necessary to enter this profession.
+Successful completion earns our Phlebotomy Technician Certificate, qualifying you for entry-level roles in clinics, hospitals, labs, and blood donation centers across the U.S.

 Flexible Online Learning